All Episodes

 Right.

-This uh uh judgment cannot stand on appeal.
+This judgment cannot stand on appeal.

 This is a very broad executive law, this section, 6312.

-they asked whether this law has ever been applied in a situation where there's no loss of any kind.
+They asked whether this law has ever been applied in a situation where there's no loss of any kind.

 But I'll tell you this also.